Cryptoc1/karaoke/README.md

 This is a *very* simple karaoke app for Mac.

 ## How?
-The program compares lyrics from AZLyrics, and spoken word using NSSpeechRecognition.
+The program compares lyrics from AZLyrics, and spoken word using `NSSpeechRecognition`.
 Though this works, "singing" may not be as easy as just speaking the text.
 For that reason, I'll probably use this as a foundation to another app idea I have swirling around in my head (*"Stay tuned for more!"*).
 Regardless of it's effectiveness, I still think that the concept is cool. 😎